NyteshadeXT/PF2e-Core-Vault/3-Rules/Battlezoo Bestiary Monster Parts/The Three Variants.md

 # Naming Monster Part Items

-This new system gives your group incredible flexibility for advancing your items in various ways, but as a result, there's more information you might need to know about an item than normally, as you and your players track the item's refining level and various imbued property levels.
+This new system gives your group incredible flexibility for advancing your items in various ways, but as a result, there's more information you might need to know about an item than normally, as you and your players track the item's synthesizing level and various awakened property levels.
 When necessary you can indicate the level of the weapon's various features in parentheses.

-For example, a _+3 major striking fire might (16) fire magic (18) cold technique (20) longsword (20)_ is a magical longsword that has been refined to level 20 and has three imbued properties, fire might at level 16, fire magic at level 18, and cold technique at level 20.
-Most times you can abbreviate this name, or even just use a fanciful name based on the monsters whose parts you used to refine and imbue the item, such as "Blade of the Dueling Frostflame Dragons."
+For example, a _+3 major striking fire might (16) fire magic (18) cold technique (20) longsword (20)_ is a magical longsword that has been synthesized to level 20 and has three awakened properties, fire might at level 16, fire magic at level 18, and cold technique at level 20.
+Most times you can abbreviate this name, or even just use a fanciful name based on the monsters whose parts you used to synthesize and awaken the item, such as "Blade of the Dueling Frostflame Dragons."

 # Converting Your Game